Singapore Company Registration in 2023: Complete Guide

 Once you have officially incorporated your Singapore business, the Companies Act requires specific annual filing requirements to be made.
 See here for what you need to know about annual tax filing in Singapore.

-How to Open a Company in Singapore as a Foreigner
+How To Open a Company in Singapore as a Foreigner

 If you’re a foreigner looking to incorporate a company in Singapore, there are three approaches to take: